tvooo/tp2/2-literature.md

 ## Social practice

-A prominent research project regarding the social practice of bicycling took place during the years \todo as a joint effort of Rachel Aldred and Katrina Jungnickel [e.g. @jungnickel; @jungnickel_cyclings_2014; @aldred2010; @aldred2012; @outthere].
+A prominent research project regarding the social practice of bicycling was taking place in four different UK cities as a joint effort of Rachel Aldred and Katrina Jungnickel [e.g. @jungnickel_cyclings_2014; @aldred2010; @aldred2012].
-Cycling cultures
+"Cycling Cultures", a multi-method sociological research project, yielded insights on cyclist identity, political aspects, and methodology [@jungnickel; @outthere].

 ## A framework for social interaction and meaning-making in a vélomobile environment